Colin McRae: Dirt

-Colin McRae: Dirt (stylised as Colin McRae: DiRT) known outside Europe as Dirt is a simcade racing video game developed and published by Codemasters for Microsoft Windows, Xbox 360 and PlayStation 3.
+Colin McRae: Dirt (stylised as Colin McRae: DiRT) is a simcade racing video game developed and published by Codemasters for Microsoft Windows, Xbox 360 and PlayStation 3.
 It is the last of the series to be published before Colin McRae's death.
 It features new graphics, audio, physics engine, new vehicles and a new game engine called Neon which was co-developed between Codemasters and Sony Computer Entertainment.
 The game features a variety of off-road racing categories as well as World Rally Championship style events.
 The game was released for the PlayStation 3 in Europe on 14 September 2007, a day prior to Colin McRae's death.
 The sequel, Colin McRae: Dirt 2, was released in September 2009.
 A simplified version of the game was developed by Glu Mobile and released for Java ME devices in 2008.